lewinnovation/meccanico/docs/models/vehicle.md

 ### Business Logic
 1. VIN must be unique if provided
 2. License plate should be unique if provided
-3. Mileage should only increase over time (warn on decrease)
+3. Odometer should only increase over time (warn on decrease)
 4. Vehicle cannot be deleted if it has jobs in progress
 5. Vehicle can be transferred to different customer (with audit trail)